Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Introduction

 \subsubsection{Decentralized estimation}

-Consider a wireless sensor network with $n$ nodes where node $i$ has a measurement $\zeta_i$ which is modeled as a random variable with density $p(\zeta_i | x)$.
-In many applications of sensor networks, uncertainty is primarily due to thermal measurement noise introduced at the sensor itself, and so it is reasonable to assume that the observations $\{\zeta_i\}_{i=1}^n$ are conditionally independent given the model parameters $x$.
+Consider a wireless sensor network with $n$ nodes where node $i$ has a measurement $\zeta_i$ which is modeled as a random variable with density $p(\zeta_i | x)$ depending on unknown parameters $x$. {For example, the network may be deployed to monitor a remote or difficult to reach location, and the estimate of $x$ may be used for scientific observation (e.g., bird migration patterns) or for detecting events (e.g., avalanches) \cite{barrenetxea2008sensorscope}.} In many applications of sensor networks, uncertainty is primarily due to thermal measurement noise introduced at the sensor itself, and so it is reasonable to assume that the observations $\{\zeta_i\}_{i=1}^n$ are conditionally independent given the model parameters $x$.
 In this case, the maximum likelihood estimate of $x$ can obtained by solving